padrinoDB/Rpadrino/README.md

 Once, we’ve identified the model(s) we want, we can build a list of [`proto_ipm`’s](https://levisc8.github.io/ipmr/articles/proto-ipms.html).
-This is an intermediate step between the database representation and a set of iteration kernels.
+This is an intermediate step between the database representation and a set of kernels.
 Once we have this, we can build an actual model.
 Below, we extract a specific study, Levin et al. 2019, and construct an IPM from the database object.

 ``` r